Configuring AWS DataSync transfers with an SMB file server

 Required permissions

-If you provide a user in your Active Directory, the user must be a member of an Active Directory group with one or both of the following user rights (depending the metadata that you want DataSync to copy):
+If you provide an identity in your Active Directory, it must be a member of an Active Directory group with one or both of the following user rights (depending the metadata that you want DataSync to copy):

 User right | Description |